-- (h) Reflects the estimated purchase accounting adjustment to IFC's property, plant and equipment to step-up the basis to estimated fair value net of a reduction for a capital lease not being assumed in the purchase.
+- (g) Reflects the estimated purchase accounting adjustment for capitalization of estimated manufacturing profit in inventory acquired with IFC.
+The pro forma statement of operations does not reflect the impact of the one-time adjustment on cost of sales during the period this inventory is sold. - (h) Reflects the estimated purchase accounting adjustment to IFC's property, plant and equipment to step-up the basis to estimated fair value net of a reduction for a capital lease not being assumed in the purchase.
 This adjustment is based on our estimated allocation of the purchase price for the IFC Acquisition.
 We will base the final allocation on appraisals that have not yet been completed. - (i) Reflects the estimated net fair value adjustment to IFC's goodwill and other intangible assets as a result of the following estimated purchase price allocation:

 (IN THOUSANDS)

 Cash paid at closing \$ 535,000

 costs 8,000

-Aggregate purchase price Book value of IFC's net assets Elimination of net balances not being acquired (see Note 543,000 (474,220)
+Aggregate purchase price 543,000

+Book value of IFC's net assets (474,220)

 (f)) (54,474)

-acquired (4,713) (32,555)
+acquired (4,713)

+Step-up in property, plant and equipment to fair value (32,555)

-Net adjustment to goodwill and other intangible assets \$ (22,962) ======
+Net adjustment to goodwill and other intangible assets \$ (22,962)